 Third, the dollar index gains because of the economy of its constituent currencies.
-For example, in recent months, the dollar has declined because of the perception that the European economy will have a faster recovery than in the US.
+For example if the dollar has declined, it could be because of the perception that the European economy will have a faster recovery than in the US.

 Consequences of a strong or weaker dollar?